geosem42/countdown-tv-show/README.md

 ```

 # Conundrums
-The contestants are presented with an anagrams of 9 letters and they have to figure out what the actual word for the given anagram.
+The contestants are presented with an anagram of 9 letters and they have to figure out what the actual word for the given anagram.

 Note: you must download a word list and place it in the same directory as the javascript file.
 I recommend using [dwyl/english-words](https://github.com/dwyl/english-words).
 ```